Kirkman/Sports-Stats/readme.txt

 RELEASE NOTES:

 v0.7.3:
-* Change web client to make one main JSON data request per page I'm asking that sysops only allow logged-in users to see Sports Stats.
+* Change web client to make one main JSON data request per page.
+  I'm asking that sysops only allow logged-in web users to see Sports Stats.
   (See revised web installation instructions above)
 * Change ANSI client to make one main JSON data request per session
 * New basketball image